moigagoo/cliar/README.rst

 Requirements
 ============

-Cliar runs with Python 3.3+ on Windows, Linux, and Mac with not third party dependencies.
+Cliar runs with Python 2.6, 2.7, and 3.3+ on Windows, Linux, and Mac with not third party dependencies.

 Install